harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

     * Dictionary provides constant lookup time

 ##HEAP
-* Heap is a <bold>complete binary search tree</bold>
+* Heap is a <strong>complete binary search tree</strong>
 * Special properties of a heap are
   * Each node can have up to two child nodes
   * Value of the parent node must the >= or <= of child nodes
     * min heap - value of parent node is <strong>less than or equal to</strong> value of children.
-Root of the heap has maximum value
+Root of the heap has minimum value
     * max heap - value of parent node is <strong>greater than or equal to</strong> value of children.
 Root of the heap has maximum value
   * At level k (height, k > 0), there are a total of 2^k-1 nodes
     * A leaf node at depth k (k > 0) can exist only if all nodes at depth k-1 exist